 The principal powers under which an LGPS invests are contained in the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
 These regulations require an Administering Authority to prepare, maintain and publish an Investment Strategy Statement (ISS).
 The aim of the ISS being to formulate a policy for the investment of its Fund money, which must be in accordance with guidance issued by the Secretary of State.
-The first version was agreed by Pension Committee on 8th December 2016, then updated on 7th March 2017.
+The latest version was agreed by Pension Committee on 8th March 2018.
 Prior to this, the Fund published a Statement of Investment Principles (SIP), which the ISS replaces.